mwender/smcothrift-mods/readme.txt

 Install/Activate the plugin as you would any other WordPress plugin.

 == Changelog ==

+= 1.7.1 =
+* Removing "Account/Routing No." fields from GravityForm #8.

 = 1.7.0 =
 * Saving GravityForms JSON to `/lib/gf-json/` via the Power Boost for GravityForms plugin.